kgish/ember-nested-routes/README.md

     /folders/:folder_id/items => items list for a given folder /folders/:folder_id/items/:item_id/keys => keys list for a given item of a given folder

+Choosing a top level folder will cascade down to include the first item if it exists followed by the keys if they exists by calling `this.transitionTo()` from the `afterModel` hooks.

 Uses fixtures as well as REST for demonstration purposes.

 ## Installation